 - If a tournament is cancelled by PVT for any reason other than weather, (i.e. not reaching the minimum number of teams in a division) those teams will receive a 100% refund of that tournament registration fee.
 Teams may also choose to apply the refund to a future tournament.

 - No refunds after registration closes.

 - Portable pitching mounds on the game fields cannot be used for warming pitchers at any time.
 No metal spikes at any time on portable pitching mounds.
-All fields except C2 have portable pitching mounds.

 - FULL infield or outfield pregame warm-up is not permitted on the game field.
 Teams should split the infield and outfield respective to their dugout side.
 Ground balls should be hit from foul territory from behind 1B and 3B, players fielding the ground balls past 2B.
 Please do not remove the batting cage nets or L-screens located in the cages or the soft-toss nets located by the game fields.